 Phenomenal Women Awards

-The annual Phenomenal Women Awards recognizes women for their accomplishments and contributions to our community through their scholarship, activism and commitment to excellence.
-Individuals are encouraged to nominate women who have made a difference in their lives.
+The Phenomenal Women Award was discontinued in 2023.
+Historically, the Phenomenal Women Awards recognized individuals for their accomplishments and contributions to our community through their scholarship, activism, and commitment to excellence.

 Past Phenomenal Women Award Recipients

 Iris Okere, Student